 The Commission does not have any direct or indirect shareholding in these entities.
-However, based on the evaluation of the substance of the relationship between the Commission and these funds, the Commission has practical ability to direct the relevant activities of these funds, power over the funds, is exposed to, or has rights to, variable returns from its involvement with the funds and has the ability to affect these returns through its power over the funds.
+However, based on the evaluation of the substance of the relationship between the Commission and these entities, the Commission has practical ability to direct the relevant activities of these entities, power over the entities, is exposed to, or has rights to, variable returns from its involvement with the entities and has the ability to affect these returns through its power over the entities.
 Once control is established, the result of a structured entity is consolidated.